New England College

 Is It Hard to Get Into New England College?
 Acceptance Rate & Requirements

-New England College, located in Henniker, New Hampshire, keeps admissions accessible, extending offers to roughly 92% of those who apply.
-The school reports a graduation rate of roughly 33%.
+New England College, located in Henniker, New Hampshire, admits most of the students who apply; the acceptance rate is roughly 92%.
+The graduation rate is roughly 33%.

 Can I Afford It?